agilira/harpocrates/CONTRIBUTING.md

 ### Governance Evolution
 This governance model may evolve as the project grows, always maintaining AGILira's commitment to security excellence and community collaboration.

+## Project Continuity and Succession Planning

+### Current State
+Harpocrates is currently maintained by AGILira with primary development by the project lead.
+We recognize the importance of ensuring project continuity beyond any single individual.

+### Continuity Strategy
+- **Organizational Ownership**: The project belongs to AGILira organization, not individual maintainers
+- **Comprehensive Documentation**: All critical knowledge is documented in code, tests, and documentation
+- **Open Development**: All development decisions and discussions happen in public GitHub issues/discussions
+- **Knowledge Transfer**: Complete architectural documentation and security rationale available

+### Succession Planning Process
+As the project grows, we will implement:
+1. **Multiple Maintainer Model**: Add co-maintainers with cryptographic security expertise
+2. **Knowledge Sharing**: Regular architecture reviews and cross-training
+3. **Documented Processes**: All operational procedures documented for seamless handover
+4. **Community Growth**: Encourage community contributions and reviewer development

+### Current Mitigation Measures
+- **Complete test coverage** (90%+) ensures behavioral documentation
+- **Security assurance case** documents all security decisions and rationale
+- **Automated CI/CD** reduces dependency on manual operational knowledge
+- **Standard Go conventions** make codebase accessible to Go developers
+- **AGILira support** provides organizational backing and potential successor pool

+### Future Maintainer Requirements
+Future maintainers must demonstrate:
+- **Cryptographic security expertise** appropriate for a professional crypto library
+- **Go programming proficiency** with security-focused development experience
+- **Commitment to security-first philosophy** and conservative change management
+- **Understanding of enterprise requirements** and backward compatibility needs

+This succession planning ensures Harpocrates can continue serving the community even as team composition evolves.

 Thank you for helping make Harpocrates better!